-When hope is deferred, it means you had hope in something, or someone, but then things just didn’t work out and you had to let it go.
-Hope is postponed, dreams are delayed.
+When hope is deferred, it means you had hope in something, or in someone, but then things didn’t work out and you had to let it go.
+Your hope was postponed, your dreams delayed.

-Depending on our circumstance, our resilience, our support system, our faith, these situations can be devastating.
+Depending on the circumstances, and the extent of our resilience and the support system we have, these situations can be devastating.
 In our darkest nights, during our loneliest times, things may seem like they will never get better.

 When life seems like it might shake the hope right out of me, it is at this time that I have to put down the tissues and gather my determination.
 I have to remember why I keep getting up and moving forward.
 For me, it’s my daughter.
 It’s my faith that God is still for me.
 It’s my sheer stubborn will to never yield!
 It is my hope.
 It just keeps rising up from somewhere deep within.